pdgonzalez872/dataloader/guides/starting_out.md

 ```

 **Note:** Each post gets its own query because each needs a separate LIMIT.
-For truly efficient batching with per-parent limits, you can use SQL window functions
-in a custom `run_batch/5` function.

 ### Combining LIMIT with Other Parameters